GSA/digitalgov.gov/content/pages/video-production-pros-community-of-practice.md

 ---
+permalink: /communities/video-production-pros-community-of-practice/
-title: Digital Audio/Video Community of Practice
+title: Video Production Pros Community of Practice
-date: 2016-07-08T13:19:06+00:00
 layout: docs
-image: featured-301-x-212-Concert-mobile-bokeh-blue-unrecognizable-Eloi_Omella-iStock-Thinkstock-496448965.jpg
 ---

 ## Who Are We?

-The Digital Audio/Video Community brings together storytellers, social specialists, video/audio experts, and strategists from across the U.S. government.
-We will share best practices, techniques, and strategies in order to¬ amplify¬ the¬ messaging of our respective agencies across digital platforms, including Web, mobile, and social media.
-The community was launched in July 2016 to help share knowledge during the exciting time where we see a monumental shift in the power of broadcast from traditional studios to individuals with mobile devices and consumption has transitioned from the living room to any available screen.
+We launched in 2016 to help people connect and share great ideas.
+Video Production Pros brings together passionate storytellers, artists, social gurus, strategists, and video production experts from across the U.S. government.
+We will share leading trends, best practices, latest projects, feedback, techniques, and strategies to help our respective agencies connect with people through the power of video.

 ## What We Do

-**Knowledge Sharing**: Our listserv will provide emerging digital audio/video news, including developments on social platforms, analytics, mobile tools, distribution¬ and more.
-Members will be able to ask questions, network and share best practices.
+**Knowledge Sharing**: Our listserv will provide news about emerging video production gear, software and more.
+We cover everything from pre-production to post.
+We strive to make our videos more successful on social platforms, through analytics, using mobile tools, targeted distribution and more.
+Members will be able to ask questions, network and share their knowledge.

-**Training**: Experts from around the government as well as from private industry will share¬ insights about new tools, strategies and more on webinar or in-person training sessions.

-**Recognition**: There will be regular highlights of the creative and innovative digital audio/video work happening across the U.S. government.
+**Events**: Our members will share networking events, training sessions, volunteer opportunities and more.

 ## Join

-Join us if you are a government employee working for a federal, state, or local U.S. government agency, or a contractor with a government email address working on government digital content.

-Click the &#8220;Email us to Join&#8221; button below¬ to subscribe to our listserv with your .gov or .mil email address.
-If you have any questions, please email <a href="mailto:Kevin.Spivey@cfpb.gov?subject=Join Digital AV Community" target="_blank">Bryce Spivey</a>.
+If you are a U.S. government employee with a **.gov** or **.mil** email address, click the ‚ÄúEmail us to Join‚Äù button below¬ to subscribe to our listserv.
+If you have any questions, please email <a href="mailto:Kevin.Spivey@cfpb.gov?subject=Join Video Production Pros" target="_blank">Bryce Spivey</a>.

 <div style="text-align: center">
-  <a class="button" href="mailto:Kevin.Spivey@cfpb.gov?subject=Join GSA Digital Audio/Video Community">Email us to Join</a>¬ or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
+  <a class="button" href="mailto:Kevin.Spivey@cfpb.gov?subject=Join Video Production Pros">Email us to Join</a>¬ or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
 </div>

 <hr style="color: white;border-style: none" />